 5. Treats Acne and Pimples

-The catechins in green tea are antibacterial agents that aid in fighting skin acne-causing bacteria.
-Catechins even help control hormonal imbalances in the body, one of the key reasons for skin break.
+The catechins in green tea are antibacterial agents that help fight acne-causing bacteria.
+Catechins even help control hormonal imbalances in the body, one of the key reasons for skin breakouts.

-Furthermore, the anti-inflammatory properties of green tea decrease redness and irritation caused by skin breakouts.
+Furthermore, the anti-inflammatory properties of green tea help reduce redness and irritation associated with skin breakouts.

 6. Promote Hair Growth

-Green tea contains high amounts of antioxidants that advance hair development.
+Green tea contains high levels of antioxidants that promote hair growth.
 Its catechins have 5-alpha-reductase-restraining properties that help block DHT (Dihydrotestosterone), one of the key causes of male baldness.

-It can even advance new hair development and anticipate basic issues like dry scalp and dandruff.
+It can even promote new hair growth and help prevent common issues like dry scalp and dandruff.

 A recent report published in the Journal of the National Medical Association found that the polyphenols in green tea helped prevent male baldness among rodents.